 Our opioid detox center in Atlanta is filled with hope and healing.
 Our professional care team of doctors, therapists, counselors, and nurses makes this possible.
 Medication-assisted treatment (MAT) is also offered to help reduce cravings and the risk of relapse.

 We make these terrible effects minimal—a medical setting matters.
 You might have physical or mental health problems you don’t know about.
 Following detox, it is advised to continue treatment.

 Common symptoms of opioid withdrawal include:

 - Mood swings

-- Elevated blood pressure
+- Elevated blood pressure and heart rate

 However, if the person is taking long-acting opioids such as methadone or oxycodone, the detox process usually lasts longer.
 Withdrawal symptoms can take longer to manifest – sometimes up to 36 hours after the last dose.
 The whole process can last up to 14 days or even longer, depending on the severity of the addiction.
 It can be difficult to pinpoint a “peak” phase for long-lasting opioids, as the symptoms tend to come in waves.
 This means that there are points when the withdrawal symptoms present more severely than others.